Who can claim Universal Credit

 Legacy claimants receiving severe disability premium

 From 16 January 2019 claimants receiving severe disability premium have been able to claim Universal Credit, even if they have a change of circumstances which would normally trigger a UC claim.
 This new exemption applies to claimants who are receiving legacy benefits (other than tax credits) and whose award includes a severe disability premium.
 Qualifying claimants can remain on their existing benefits and/or make claims for other legacy benefits as well.

 The DWP will carry out checks to identify claimants who were receiving the severe disability premium and have already switched to Universal Credit.
-Qualifying claimants who have lost out will receive a lump sum to cover the period since they moved to Universal Credit and an ongoing monthly payment.
+Claimants who have lost out will receive a lump sum to cover the period since they moved to Universal Credit and an ongoing monthly payment.